gardenfence/blocklist/README.md

 ### Neutral / Unbiased

-This is not a neutral or unbiased survey of which servers are most blocked accross the fediverse.
+This is not a neutral or unbiased survey of which servers are most blocked across the fediverse.
 It is highly biased against the various forms of unwanted content mentioned above.

 ### Comprehensive